Matt-A-Bennett/todo-tool/README.md

 user@host:~$ touch dirs_to_search.txt
 ```

-Lastly, in your .bashrc, set the TODO_PATH to point to this newly create
+Lastly, in your .bashrc, set the TODO_PATH to point to this newly created
 directory.
 In my case that would be:

 ```bash